 - 1. The Complainant and the Respondent each have timely notice of meetings and the opportunity to attend and to present evidence at a hearing before a properly trained hearing board that may be a third party neutral; - 2.
 The Complainant and the Respondent each have the opportunity to be advised by a personal advisor of their choice, at their expense, at any stage of the process and to be accompanied by that advisor at any meeting or hearing.
 If a student does not have an Advisor the university will provide an Advisor for the hearing.
 In Title IX proceedings Advisors will consult with their advisee and will be permitted to ask the other party and any witnesses all relevant questions and follow-up questions during the course of the hearing; - 3.
 A decision regarding responsibility is based on the "more likely than not" standard.
-In other words, the conduct process asks: "is it more likely than not that the Respondent violated the university's Student Conduct Code?"; - 3 The student conduct proceedings listed here were implemented in August, 2020.
-For the student conduct proceedings that were followed in cases of sexual misconduct prior to August, 2020, see p.
-34.

-- 4. The Complainant and the Respondent will be notified simultaneously in writing of any university disciplinary actions taken against the Respondent, as well as any changes to those disciplinary actions before they become final; - 5.
+In other words, the conduct process asks:"is it more likely than not that the Respondent violated the university's Student Conduct Code?"; - 4.
+The Complainant and the Respondent will be notified simultaneously in writing of any university disciplinary actions taken against the Respondent, as well as any changes to those disciplinary actions before they become final; - 5.
 The Complainant and the Respondent each have the right to appeal the result of the hearing and will receive notice of their rights to appeal in writing; and - 6.
 The Complainant and the Respondent will be notified simultaneously in writing of the final result after the appeal is resolved.